blizdesuexploitz/sauceVRnew/README.md

 </div>

+## ALL CREDIT FOR SAUCEKID BTW HE MADE ORIGINAL!
 ## Install

 To install sauceVR for your script executor, save the `package.lua` file located in this repository to your `scripts/` folder.